ammar-tanwar/bloglearnbay/posts/time-series-forecasting-how-does-it-improve-business-decision-making.md

 Data collection is a lengthy procedure with time taking complexity.
 Many folks are concerned about it because they are unsure where to begin.

 Today, however, we have several tools that assist us in data collection, making it easier.
-It is crucial to clearly understand the 'Data you are collecting' and 'the purpose for which the data will be used.
+It is crucial to clearly understand the 'Data you are collecting' and 'the purpose for which the data will be used'.
 That is why we must concentrate on which data is significant and which is not.

 ## III.
 Trend analysis:-